Blind calibration of a quantum computer: Benchmarking blind calibration

-\cref{fig:simulated-benchmarking}(a-b) shows the performance of blind calibration using simulated data in terms of the calibration error and TD to the target state.
+In \cref{fig:simulated-benchmarking}(a), we first demonstrate that the TD to the target state is indeed a faithful comparative indicator of the quality of the recovered calibration parameters. \cref{fig:simulated-benchmarking}(b) shows the performance of blind calibration when recovering six calibration parameters (beam crosstalk, left detector spillover, right detector spillover, dark error, bright error, and overrotation parameters) using simulated data in terms of the calibration error and TD to the target state.
 Because there are no state preparation errors, any deviation from the target state is due to shot noise and calibration errors.
 As we increase the number of simulated shots, decreasing the statistical uncertainty, we see that the deviation from the target state and expected errors both tend toward the expected result following an inverse square root decay.
 This shows that the miscalibrations are recovered to sufficient accuracy so that they do not limit the state recovery.
 We are able to recover calibration errors to well within 1\% using only 1000 shots per measurement basis.

-There is a trade-off between the number of error mechanisms included in the calibration model and the precision with which they can be recovered.
-As we increase the number of calibration parameters, it becomes harder to distinguish different errors, leading to an increased error.
-We observe this effect in \cref{fig:simulated-benchmarking}(c), which shows that the calibration error for the nine calibration parameters we consider in this work remains reasonably small.
+For the six modeled errors, we assume that randomly drawn product states will provide adequate accuracy while remaining robust to state preparation noise.
+We show in \cref{fig:simulated-benchmarking}(c) the randomly-drawn three-qubit product state's surrounding landscape.
+We scan the state of the middle qubit while keeping the outer qubits fixed.
+For each state, we simulate $10^4$ measurement shots and recover a set of calibration parameters for which the calibration error is shown.
+We use these calibration parameters to perform calibrated-tomography for each state, measuring the trace distance to the target.
+For this combination of state and errors, there is minimal change in both calibration error and trace distance as the state is varied.
+Therefore, we conclude that this state is adequate for calibration under these circumstances.